 Learn this little poem together.
 Then say it together as you find things around the house that need to be cleaned.
-Come up with ideas together, such as cleaning your room; washing the dishes; sweeping the porch or a floor; dusting furniture; giving the dog a bath; or doing laundry.
-Teach your child how to do these important chores (or at least portions of them) so that everyone can stay clean and healthy and not get sick!
+Come up with ideas together, such as cleaning your room, washing the dishes, sweeping the porch or a floor, dusting furniture, giving the dog a bath, or doing laundry.
+Teach your child how to do these important chores (or at least portions of them) so that everyone learns to stay clean and stay healthy!